l12f3r/CKAstudy/Managing Kubernetes Controllers and Deployments/03daemonSetsJobs/02jobsCronJobs.md

     - `suspend`: allows to suspend subsequent executions of the CronJob
     - `startingDeadlineSeconds`: amount of time to mark the Job as failed if it hasn't started
     - `concurrencyPolicy`: handles concurrent executions of a Job (either Allow, Forbid or Replace)
+    - `succesfulJobsHistoryLimit`: limit of successfully executed Jobs saved in the cluster

 ### CronJob declaration
 ```